mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 You can copy/paste the code into a REPL or you could access the files on GitHub and copy/paste the code into your editor.

-Here are the GitHub source files:
+Here are the GitHub source files: [while Loops Source Code](https://github.com/mj-linane/apcsp-student-templates/tree/master/60.while-loops)

 ## 1 Console Log while Loop Values